Brought to you by The National Institute for Trauma and Loss in Children (TLC)

 Drawing and Coloring

-Drawing and coloring can be a wonderful calming and focusing activity.
+Drawing and coloring can be wonderful mind-body exercises to calm and focus your students.
 Take a break from the chaos of a full day and put on soft music, dim the lights, and let your kids enjoy creating something beautiful.
 You may even want to join in!
 Being able to tap into the quiet concentration that creating art requires will build your students’ capacity for self-calming in upsetting situations, such as when they are in a fight with a friend or are worrying about not finishing an assignment.

 You can give your students drawing prompts such as, “Draw a picture of yourself,” or “Draw a favorite pet or animal,” or “Draw your happy place.”
 Or give them copies of mandalas to color or interesting printables like this one.